What to Do When You Receive an IRS Audit Letter

 What Happens if the IRS Decides You Owe More?

 If you do end up owing more taxes and you don’t have the money readily available, you don’t have to pay immediately.
-You can set up a monthly payment plan with the IRS, or ask for an extension.
-If you are going through a financial hardship, the IRS offers other arrangements that may allow you to defer payment or settle.
+You can set up a monthly payment plan with the IRS or ask for an extension.
+If you are going through a financial hardship, the IRS offers other arrangements that may allow you to defer payment or settle for less money than you actually owe.

 Although ignorance is bliss, the absolute worst thing you can do when the IRS sends you an audit letter is to ignore it.
 The problem will not go away, and you have a finite amount of time to respond before the audit notice turns into a tax bill.